Check that one signal is always greater than another signal

 For more information, see Data Types Supported by Simulink in the Simulink documentation.

 Clearing this check box disables the Check Dynamic Upper Bound block, that is, causes the model to behave as if the block did not exist.
-The Model Verification block enabling setting under Debugging on the Data Validity diagnostics pane of the Configuration Parameters dialog box allows you to enable or disable all model verification blocks, including Check Dynamic Upper Bound blocks, in a model regardless of the setting of this option.
+The Model Verification block enabling setting on the All Parameters tab in the Configuration Parameters dialog box allows you to enable or disable all model verification blocks, including Check Dynamic Upper Bound blocks, in a model regardless of the setting of this option.

 Specify a MATLAB® expression to evaluate when the assertion fails.
 Because the expression is evaluated in the MATLAB workspace, define all variables used in the expression in that workspace.

-Selecting this check box causes the Check Dynamic Upper Bound block to halt the simulation when the block's output is zero and display an error in the Diagnostic Viewer.
-Otherwise, the block displays a warning message in the MATLAB Command Window and continues the simulation.
+Selecting this check box causes the Check Dynamic Upper Bound block to halt the simulation when the block's output is zero and the Simulink software displays an error.
+Otherwise, the Simulink software displays a warning and continues the simulation.

 Selecting this check box causes the Check Dynamic Upper Bound